 Stanford, CA 94305

-Underrepresented minority, low income, first generation college and veteran students are encouraged to apply.
+Underrepresented minorities, low income, first generation college students, and veterans are encouraged to apply.

 Schedule: Seasonal appointment with potential for extension, 10-40 hrs/week

 Hourly Wage: $20/hr

 Description: The Conservation Program is responsible for the protection of biological resources on Stanford University lands for their academic value and in compliance with state and federal law.
 In accordance with these goals, the Conservation Program implements Stanford’s Habitat Conservation Plan, drawn up for the protection of California tiger salamander, California red-legged frog, and an intergrade garter snake.
 Beyond the basic activities outlined in the Habitat Conservation Plan, the conservation program proactively manages for native biodiversity across taxa.
 Some of our projects include native plant restoration, amphibian, reptile, fish and bird population monitoring, assays for wildlife diseases, and removal of invasive species.